You may have noticed some not-so-subtle hints that it’s time to get a tablet for the youngest member of your family.

 No matter which tablet you choose, make sure your teens can download educational content from trusted sites.
 You may still need parental controls to set time limits and approve app categories, even for older kids.

-When choosing tablet specifications, try 16GB of storage rather than 8GB.
+When choosing tablet specifications, be mindful of storage space.
 More storage space means you can install more apps, take more pictures, and download more movies and music for long trips.
 A microSD card slot to expand your storage capability is a good idea, too.
 Because most tablets can be set up for multiple users, you can dedicate one for the kids.
 Then, you might finally be able to get your hands on your own tablet … after the kids are asleep, of course.

 This article was written by an AT&T employee.
 The postings on this site are my own and don’t necessarily represent the positions, strategies, or opinions of AT&T.